a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select two files on a 5.25 disk.
 Remove the disk.
 File > Get Info.
 Verify that an alert is shown.
 Insert the disk again.
 Click OK.
 Verify that details are shown for the second file.

 * Select a volume or folder containing multiple files.
 File > Get Info.
 During the count of the files, press Escape.
 Verify that the count is canceled.
+* Select a volume or folder containing multiple files.
+File > Get Info.
+During the count of the files, eject the disk.
+Verify that an alert appears.
+Reinsert the disk.
+Click Try Again.
+Verify that the count of files continues and paints in the correct location.

 ## New Folder, Rename & Duplicate